 In addition, all new Concrete laboratories applying for certification must participate in correlation testing to demonstrate their proficiency and ability to produce reliable test results on compression samples.

-There are three categories of Concrete laboratory certification:
+There are four categories of Concrete laboratory certification:

 - Category 0 - Basic certification.
 This category includes the most common field procedures for sampling and testing plastic concrete, and measuring the compressive strength of concrete.